JSON panels allow Pipedrive users to see and use the data from your app directly inside Pipedrive in the form of a panel.

 JSON panels can be found inside the detail view of Deals, People, and Organizations - as a panel in the left sidebar.
 The JSON panel will appear at the top of the left sidebar and its location can be changed, hidden, and reordered with other sections in the sidebar.

-Each app is allocated 1 JSON panel per detail view.
-Taking into consideration the 3 detail views (Deal, People, and Organization), each app can have 3 different JSON panels altogether.
+Each app is allocated 1 JSON or custom panel per detail view.
+Taking into consideration the 3 detail views (Deal, People, and Organization), each app can have 3 different app panels (JSON or custom) altogether.

 The JSON panel header has three icons next to the panel name: the reload button, collapse/expand button, and actions menu.